Alfred Hitchcock Presents: History

 Alfred Hitchcock Presents is well known for its title sequence.
 The camera fades in on a simple line-drawing caricature of Hitchcock's rotund profile (which Hitchcock drew), to the theme music of Charles Gounod's "Funeral March of a Marionette" (suggested by Hitchcock's long-time musical collaborator Bernard Herrmann).
 Hitchcock appears in silhouette from the right edge of the screen, and then walks to center screen to eclipse the caricature.
-He then almost always says, "Good evening."
 The caricature drawing and Gounod's "Funeral March of a Marionette" have become indelibly associated with Hitchcock in popular culture.